SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 ##### Phrase 1:

-Access to housing.
-The basic structure is *action + housing*.
+This phrase covers research about improving access, affordability, safety etc. of housing.
+The basic structure is *action + safe/affordable + housing*.

+"homes" is not included as a search term as it mostly adds noise from health research about care homes/nursing homes.

 ```Ceylon =
 TS=